 School Radio is now an everyday part education for hundreds of Primary and Secondary Schools, Further and Higher Education, Colleges and Universities across the UK.
 Radio provides an exciting and engaging medium for your students to develop their communication skills, build confidence and discuss the issues that are important to them.

 A School Radio station can become a focal point for your school where students can express their views in a safe, unimposing environment which will promote inclusion and school community.
 It will also aid teachers in achieving a majority of the National Curriculum Standards in ways that you may not realise.
-To help demonstrate this we have broken down the National Curriculum into several bite-sized chunks and explained spceifically how this can be applied to your school.
-Please visit our National Curriculum benefits page.
+To help demonstrate this we have broken down the National Curriculum into several bite-sized chunks and explained specifically how this can be applied to your school.

 Your presenters will learn key technical expertise as well as exploring creative writing and developing speaking and listening skills.
 It will help build an inclusive atmosphere in the school and encourage teamwork throughout.